LbertKamu/H-manual/4RealSolutions/3ThoughtAndThinking.md

 Q. How do we recall it ?

 When you see someone after a long time and you try to recall their name.
-How you make connections, trying to remember all the memories with that person, you can feel you brain frying, all the neurons trying to grab grab on to each other, you are sweating and panicking.
+How you make connections, trying to remember all the memories related to that person, you can feel you brain frying, all the neurons trying to grab on to each other, you are sweating and panicking.
 If your neurons are able to make the connections, you might remember their names. but if you can't, you can ask them, why are you panicking.(laugh emoji).

 The situation above is common among us.
-We forget if we don't met, the people we used to know.
-And the connection related to that person also weakened.
+We forget if we don't met the people we used to know.
+And the connection related to that person also weakens over time.

 Q. What connection.
 What the fuck, what are you talking about, where the suffering part is ?

 Yes, I am explaining it.
-We will get to the suffering part, Its important for you to know that.
+We will get to the suffering part, Its important for you to know this.
 As I said memory is the culprit. so, I am getting to the suffering part. this is deeper then you think.
 Don't ask questions please. just read.

 So, what connection.
 Why we forget the name of a person that we haven't seen in years.